Davydov-Yetter cohomology and relative homological algebra: Davydov--Yetter cohomology and relative groups

 \section{Davydov--Yetter cohomology and relative $\Ext$ groups}

 Davydov--Yetter (DY) cohomology classifies infinitesimal deformations of tensor structures, as reviewed in the Introduction.
-Here we will work in the setting of finite tensor categories and with the version of this cohomology theory with coefficients introduced in \cite{GHS}.
+Here we will work with the version of this cohomology theory with coefficients introduced in \cite{GHS}.

 In \S \ref{sectionRelationDYCohomology} we relate DY cohomology to the relative Ext groups of a certain adjunction, as a consequence of the work of \cite{GHS} and of Proposition \ref{relExtAndComonadCohom}.
 In \S \ref{sectionFirstConsequences} we derive the easiest consequences of this relation; then in \S \ref{subsectionProductOnDY} we obtain a product on DY cohomology thanks to the Yoneda product on the relative Ext groups and we determine an explicit formula for it; finally in \S \ref{subsectionLongExactSequenceDYCohom} we obtain a long exact sequence for DY cohomology thanks to the long exact sequence for relative Ext groups. \S \ref{sectionAdjunctionCentralizerFunctor} contains properties of the underlying adjunction which are used to prove some of the results.